ONA Celebrates Pride!

 We encourage our members, family, and friends to join us and other allies in celebrating Pride.
 Showing your commitment to an inclusive community for all by participating in Pride means a great deal to our LGBTQI2S members and staff.

-Due to the COVID-19 pandemic, our members and the public must refrain from attending live events, such as parades and rallies.
-Many local Pride events across Ontario have been cancelled but while in-person events will not go forward, Pride will be marked.
+Due to the COVID-19 pandemic, our members and the public must refrain from attending live events, such as parades and rallies again this year.
+However, although in-person Pride events across Ontario will not go forward, that doesn't mean Pride will not be marked.
 We will post information about online events as it is available.

-- Thunder Bay (June 5-14): Visit the Thunder Pride website for the latest news and event updates.
+- Thunder Bay: Visit the Thunder Pride website for the latest news and event updates.
 You can also visit their Facebook page.

 - Toronto (Events throughout June): Check out the Toronto Pride Virtual Pride website for news and events.